PitneyBowes/LocationIntelligenceSDK-IOS/docs/PBLIAPIGeoSearchServiceApi.md

-NSString* areaName1 = @"areaName1_example"; // State province of the input to be searched (optional) NSString* areaName3 = @"areaName3_example"; // City of the input to be searched (optional) NSString* postCode = @"postCode_example"; // Postal Code of the input to be searched (optional)
+NSString* areaName1 = @"areaName1_example"; // State province of the input to be searched (optional) NSString* areaName3 = @"areaName3_example"; // City of the input to be searched (optional) NSString* postCode = @"postCode_example"; // Postal Code of the input to be searched (optional) NSString* returnAdminAreasOnly = @"N"; // if value set 'Y' then it will only do a matching on postcode or areaName1, areaName2, areaName3 and areaName4 fields in the data (optional) (default to N)
+NSString* includeRangesDetails = @"Y"; // if value set 'Y' then display all unit info of ranges, if value set 'N' then don't show ranges (optional) (default to Y)
+NSString* searchType = @"ADDRESS"; // Preference to control search type of interactive requests. (optional) (default to ADDRESS)

 PBLIAPIGeoSearchServiceApi*apiInstance = [[PBLIAPIGeoSearchServiceApi alloc] init];